Adjunct Faculty Responsibilities

 - All students enrolled in the course must take the final examination at the scheduled time.
 Exceptions are only granted if a student has two exams scheduled at the same time or three examinations scheduled on the same day.

-- The course evaluation period opens at 5 p.m. on the WP/WF deadline day (Friday preceding the last week of classes) and closes before final exams begin (3 a.m. on the Monday of final exam week).
+- Beginning in Spring 2022, Seaver College will adopt a fourteen-day student course evaluation survey period that begins at 7 AM PST on the Monday of the penultimate week of regular instruction and closes before final exams begin at 7 AM PST on the Monday of final exam week.)

 - A statement concerning the Office of Student Accessibility.
 See the Office of Student Accessibility website for an exemplar statement.